urwid/urwid/docs/tutorial/index.rst

 keyboard input will be passed to the top widget.

-If you want to use a flow flow widget for the top widget, first wrap the flow widget with a :class:`~urwid.decoration.Filler` widget.
+If you want to use a flow flow widget for the top widget, first wrap the flow widget with a :class:`Filler` widget.

 Creating custom widgets
 =======================